PENSION INCREASES

 Increases to your pension in excess of the GMP will be made in line with inflation as measured by the increase in the Retail Prices Index (RPI).

+If your pension has not been in payment for a full year, you will receive a proportional increase.
 Railpen send out a statement each April giving you the breakdown of how your pension increase has been calculated.

 GMP equalisation is the name given to the process of reviewing the benefits people built up when they were contracted out between 17 May 1990 and 6 April 1997, and correcting these benefits where necessary, so that men and women are treated equally.

 In October 2018, a court case in relation to GMPs and gender equality was determined, which has implications for many defined benefit schemes across the UK, including the Group.
-The industry is still waiting for guidance on GMP equalisation from the Department for Work and Pensions, HMRC and an industry working group, who are considering how GMP equalisation will work in practice.